fubarhouse/brand/README.md

 This is essentially a very fancy version of [ThemeKey](https://www.drupal.org/project/themekey)

+Please note this project is experimental.
+Though mature, it's still possible that schema changes may happen.
+Tagged releases will include database updates as necessary however the master branch may not.

 ## Introduction

 This module serves as a practical, managed solution to organisations needing to handle 'snowflakes' and 'unicorns'.